-Wider topics then began to emerge, such as social perception, aggression, relationships, decision making, prosocial behavior and attribution, many of which are central to today’s topics and will be discussed throughout this
+Wider topics then began to emerge, such as social perception, aggression, relationships, decision-making, pro-social behavior, and attribution, many of which are central to today’s topics and will be discussed throughout this website.

-Thus the growth years for social psychology occurred during the decades following the 1940s.
+Thus the growth years of social psychology occurred during the decades following the 1940s.

 Social Psychology Key Figures